-

 All about over-practicing

 What is over-practicing?
 1. Practicing more than usual (your personal usual) as a performance approaches.-Results in mental and/or physical fatigue, and diminishes performance.
 2. Practicing to quiet self-criticism and neuroses.-Are you practicing to move forward with a skill or a goal, or to placate fear and self-punishment?
-3. Practicing with pain.-Do not ignore your body’s Read more
+3. Practicing with pain.-Do not ignore your body’s pain signals!
+This will cause injury, sooner or later.
+Signs of over-practicing 1.
+Physical exhaustion (from exertion, or lack of sleep).
+2. Constant anxiety about needing to practice more, or feeling like you should always be practicing.
+3. Physical pain during or because of practicing.… Read more

 -